diqing-SHU/leetcode-practice/README.md

 2. Post-order is the reverse of Pre-order.
 Very useful for writing iterative solutions
 3. Greedy algorithm
 4. Dummy head for linked list questions to reduce code of checking odd cases (None)

+---

+#### 2020-08-16

+Continue grinding on linked list.
+Its tooo hard for me.
+Need more practicing and revisiting.

+Some Takeaways:

+1. Sometimes, its easier to write iterative DFS/BFS solution for complicated Linked List questions.
+So, don't always rely on recursion.
+2. OneBuyOneSell and TwoBuyTwoSell are 3d DP questions.
+But with simplification, they can all be done with O(1) space.
+Don't forget to improve space usage with DP.
+(This two are more like greedy IMO, but DP gives a general solution for all these questions)